 - Phone Records – If your phone records show that you were somewhere else at the time of the alleged crime, presenting these records in court could be enough to establish your innocence in the jurors’ minds.

 - Employment, Bank Account, or Other Records – Were you at work when the alleged crime occurred?
 Do your bank account records (or other records) show that you were doing something other than committing the alleged crime during the time period in question?
-If so, your lawyer may be able to use these records to prove your innocence.
+If so, your criminal lawyer may be able to use these records to prove your innocence.

 - Photos, Videos, or Social Media Posts – If you, your family members, or your friends have photos or videos that place you somewhere other than the scene of the alleged crime; your lawyer may be able to use these to prove your innocence as well.